 As we discussed on Wednesday, SSI requires that you not have personal assets of over $2,000 ($3,000 for a married couple).
 An experienced attorney can help you understand if applying for both SSI and SSDI is an option for you.

 The process of applying for benefits can be confusing and frustrating.
 Failing to submit a thorough and detailed application can mean rejection or a long battle to get the benefits you need.
 If you have questions or concerns about applying, contact a Tulsa Social Security Disability attorney for more information and an explanation of the process.
-We offer free consultations as well, and you can reach us by phone at (918) 265-1404.
+We offer free evaluations of your case as well, and you can reach us by phone at (918) 265-1404.